lyushenko/jquery-hover-truncated/README.md

 jQuery Hover Truncated
 ======

-This is a simple jQuery plugin which truncates a text to single line, clipped with an ellipsis and displays a tooltip on hover.
-See demo for more details.
+This is a simple jQuery plugin that truncates text to a single line clipped with an ellipsis and displays a tooltip on hover.

+WARNING: this repo is not maintained anymore.

 Installation and usage
 ----------------------